 In the Census, the Grandhika dialect 232 on the coast was called the Valmiki.
-The Valmiki and Teli people on the coast evolved a new language called Andhra to facilitate communications between the two.
-Andhra was a mixture of only Teli and Valmiki.
-The white space along the coast, Godavari Delta, was the Andhra.
+The Valmiki and Teli people on the coast evolved a new language called Andhra to facilitate communications between the two groups.
+Andhra is a mixture of only Teli and Valmiki.
+The white space along the coast, Godavari Delta, is the Andhra.
 The original Teli dialects on the coast lost their unique names.